type-challenges/type-challenges/.github/ISSUE_TEMPLATE/new.md

 ---
-name: New Question
+name: New Challenge
-about: Add a new question, it's already solvable.
+about: Propose a new challenge, it's should be solvable.
 title: ""
 labels: new
 ---

 <details>
-<summary>🆕 New Question</summary>
+<summary>🆕 New Challenge</summary>

-You need to privode a detailed description of your new question, either in English or Chinese is acceptable (great if you can have both!).
+You need to privode a detailed description of your new question, either in English or Chinese are acceptable (great if you can have both!).

-A minimal test cases are preferred.
+Minimal test cases are preferred.

-A detailed solution is not required, but be sure it's solvable.
+A detailed solution/guide is not required, but be sure the challenge is solvable.

 </details>